QUICK SUMMARY:

 Case Studies Build Credibility and Trust.

 Your perceived trustworthiness is an essential part of whether people decide to hire you or not.
+Featuring client testimonials in your case studies can significantly enhance your credibility and trustworthiness.
 Most people will hesitate to hire an agency that didn’t have any examples of their past work on display.
 They also give clients a way to evaluate your competence before they commit to working with you.

 Case Studies Make You Stand Out From the Competition.

 Case studies are a bit more specialized and challenging to write than blog posts, which means that not everyone writes them.
-If you want your agency to look more professional than your competitors, writing case studies give your brand's image a boost.
-Be sure to use competitor analysis tools after you've created a few case studies to see how you stack up in your customer's industry.
+If you want your agency to look more professional than your competitors, writing business case study examples gives your brand’s image a boost.
+Be sure to use competitor analysis tools after you’ve created a few case studies to see how you stack up in your customer’s industry.

 Case Studies Make a Great Lead Magnet.